Mad Gasser of Mattoon: Reported attacks

-Public concern over the alleged gassings quickly rose, the FBI became involved, and the local police issued a statement calling on residents to avoid lingering in residential areas, and warning that groups set up to patrol for the gasser should be disbanded for reasons of public safety.
+As public concern over the alleged gassings quickly rose, the FBI became involved, and the local police issued a statement calling on residents to avoid lingering in residential areas, and warning that groups set up to patrol for the gasser should be disbanded for reasons of public safety.
 Chief of Police C. E. Cole also warned concerned citizens to exercise due restraint when carrying or discharging firearms.

 During this period, there was also an increase in physical evidence of attacks being reported, ranging from footprints allegedly being discovered underneath windows to tears being found in window screens.

+The unease surrounding the community became so widespread that groups known as “chasers” would follow police cars to try and capture the possible assailant themselves.
+Many were armed in hopes of finding the gasser, and the concerned police began arresting these chasers in fear of them accidentally harming civilians.

+Even outside the chaser groups, many became so fearful of the gasser that they would arm themselves.
+One woman even accidentally shot a hole in the wall of her home due to her panicked state of arming herself in fear of the gasser.

 By September 12, local police had received so many false alarms (mostly from citizens believing that they smelled gas, or that they had seen a prowler) that they reduced the priority afforded to gasser reports and announced that the entire incident was likely the result of explainable occurrences exacerbated by public fears, and a sign of the anxiety felt by women while local men were on war service.

 After the police announcement, gasser reports declined.
 The only incident of arguable note after that date was the case of Bertha Burch, who claimed she saw a gasser who was a woman dressed as a man.